Howe Island: History

-Howe Island was originally named Ka-ou-enesegoan by local Iroquois and later Isle Cauchois after its first French owner Jacques Cauchois who took possession in 1685.
+Howe Island was originally named Ka-ou-enesegoan by local Iroquoian people and later Isle Cauchois after its first French owner Jacques Cauchois who took possession in 1685.
 In a proclamation by the Lieutenant Governor of Upper Canada John Graves Simcoe on 16 July 1792, the island was renamed from Isle Cauchois to Howe island; it was named for William Howe, 5th Viscount Howe, a British officer who served under General James Wolfe at the Battle of the Plains of Abraham during the Seven Years' War, and first appeared on a map in 1818 following a survey by Captain (later Vice Admiral) William Fitzwilliam Owen of the Royal Navy.
 There is some evidence (received by oral tradition) that it was at one time also called St. John's.
 There is no evidence of any permanent habitation until 1810 by a man named William Casey.
 In the following four decades successive waves of settlers brought many of the island's long standing families who still live or own land there.

 Howe Island has a shared community of farming, as well as "cottagers".
 The Island also has a small Roman Catholic Church: St. Philomena's.